hyouteki/anode/README.md

-> An indigenous system design for anomaly detection from CCTV camera feed.
+> An indigenous system design for anomaly detection from CCTV camera feed.<br>
+> Check out [requirement document](/requirement_document.pdf) for basic understanding of our project.

 ### For contribution clone this repository using
 ``` bash